john-linn/CleanDataProject/README.md

 This script has been tested within RStudio v.
-0.98.1102 using R version 3.1.2 (Pumpkin Helmet) on Mac OS X 10.10.3 Yosemite and on Ubuntu 15.04.
-Dplyr package version 0.4.1 was used.
+0.98.1102 using R version 3.1.2 (Pumpkin Helmet) on Mac OS X 10.10.3 Yosemite and on Ubuntu 15.04 (32-bit).
+Dplyr package version 0.4.1 was used on both platforms.